At a Glance

 Preparing Students for Success in Higher Education

-The IB Diploma Programme (DP) is a life-changing school experience that allows students to grow into young adults who will act confidently as compassionate, knowledgeable, and principled global citizens.
-In this holistic programme, students delve deep into six different subject areas and are supported in their personal pursuit of intellectual inquiry.
-Regarded as the global standard of education, the Diploma Programme helps Aspengrove students discover their passions and prepares them to succeed in post-secondary institutions in Canada and internationally.
+Aspengrove School’s Grade 11 and 12 program offers a life-changing experience that allows students to grow into young adults who will act confidently as compassionate, knowledgeable, and principled global citizens.
+In this holistic IB program, students delve deep into six different subject areas and are supported in their personal pursuit of intellectual inquiry.
+Regarded as the global standard of education, the IB curriculum helps Aspengrove students discover their passions and prepares them to succeed in post-secondary institutions in Canada and internationally.

 A Culture of Support